 2017 Arrived and once again we made plans for the year ahead.
 Our thoughts turned to our newly purchased large tent.
 Maybe we should also buy a smaller tent?
 One that takes up less space and is quick to put up and down.
-One that doesn’t limit where we can stay and becomes our ‘second’ tent for weekends etc. So off we went, back to Go Outdoors on the hunt for a tent to answer a problem that once again we had created.
+One that doesn’t limit where we can stay and becomes our ‘second’ tent for weekends etc. So off we went, on the hunt for a tent to answer a problem that once again we had created.

 Please feel free to read the above sidetrack blogs as we continue our journey from camping to campervan.